Luko22/Luko22/README.md

 **`Aspiring Hardware Engineer`**

 I’m a knowledge-hungry Mechatronics Engineering student.
-I enjoy Cooking, Mixed Martial Arts, making DIY electronics projects that impro
+I enjoy Cooking, Mixed Martial Arts, and Warhammer 40K.
+But most of all, I enjoy making Electronics projects that can impact my life and those around me.
 <!--With this (a Readme portfolio project), I want to demonstrate some of my completed personal and academic projects.
 I will also showcase some of my current real-time data sent from sensors in my room with a SQL database and PHP.
 Essentially this is a whole software project that showcases my hardware projects.
 Enjoy!-->